Some more night shifts really made it This Week's News.

 A great mind passes on

 Man, Stephen Hawking is a giant mind to lose.
 Of the people kicking at the edges of the darkness, his mind felt like something special.
 Not because of his disability, but because he outlived expectations years ago.
 He felt like the purpose of knowledge kept him alive against the odds.
-(I’m sure that it was precisely because his . . .
+(I’m sure that it was precisely . . .

 I Refrain From Using My Smartphone Except For All The TImes I'm Using It.
 AMA